lgrosz/mod_authn_jwt/README.md

-    "keyfile" => "/etc/ssl/public.pem", # The public key of the issuer "exp-leeway" => "300", # leeway in seconds for exp claim evaluation "nbf-leeway" => "300", # leeway in seconds for nbf claim evaluation "issuer" => "https://my-issuer.com", # iss claim is checked against this "subject" => "user123", # sub claim is checked against this "aud" => "https://my-client.com", # aud claim is checked against this
+    "keyfile" => "/etc/ssl/public.pem", # The public key of the issuer "exp-leeway" => "300", # leeway in seconds for exp claim evaluation "nbf-leeway" => "300", # leeway in seconds for nbf claim evaluation "audience" => "https://my-client.com", # aud claim is checked against this "issuer" => "https://my-issuer.com", # iss claim is checked against this "subject" => "user123", # sub claim is checked against this

     # General claims can be achieved like so
     "claims" => (